List of Marvel Comics characters: S: Starbolt in other media

+Stark family

+Ginny Stark

+Virginia "Ginny" Stark (also known as Black Widow and Madame Masque) is the alternate future granddaughter of Tony Stark and Pepper Potts and daughter of Howard Stark III.
+She is the leader of a resistance against the Mandarin's future empire.

+Morgan Stark

+Morgan Stark in other media

+In the main continuity of the Marvel Cinematic Universe, Morgan Stark is the daughter of Tony Stark and Pepper Potts.
+She was portrayed by Lexi Rabe in Avengers: Endgame and a delayed scene in Spider-Man: No Way Home.
+Katherine Langford was initially intended to portray a future version of the character in Endgame before her scenes were deleted.

 Natasha Stark

 Natasha Stark, also known as Iron Woman, is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Fantastic Four: Dark Reign #2 (April 2009), and was created by Jonathan Hickman and Sean Chen.
-She is a female counterpart of Tony Stark / Iron Man.

-Earth-3490 version
+She is an alternate version Tony Stark / Iron Man who was never turned back into a man following a version of the events of the 2007 The Mighty Avengers storyline in which Ultron turned Tony into a woman.

-In Earth-3490, Iron Woman averted the Civil War between superheroes due to the fact that she and Captain America are romantically involved, and subsequently married.
+On this world, Earth-3490, Iron Woman averts the Civil War between superheroes due to the fact that she and Captain America had become romantically involved, and subsequently married, with the renamed Natasha becoming Natasha Rogers.

-2020 version

-A future version of Virginia "Ginny" Stark (also known as Black Widow and Madame Masque) is the granddaughter of Tony Stark and Pepper Potts and daughter of Howard Stark III.
-This version is the leader of a resistance against the Mandarin's empire.

-Natasha Stark in other media

-A variation of Ginny Stark named Morgan Stark appears in Avengers: Endgame, portrayed by Lexi Rabe.
-Katherine Langford was initially intended to portray the character before her scenes were deleted.
-This version is the daughter of Tony Stark and Pepper Potts.

 Starling

-Starling (Tiana Toomes) is a fictional character appearing in American comic books published by Marvel Comics.
+Starling (Tiana Toomes) is a character appearing in American comic books published by Marvel Comics.

 Tiana Toomes is the girlfriend of Miles Morales, the daughter of Lenora and Frankie Toomes, and the granddaughter of Adrian Toomes.
 Following Lenora's death, Adrian offered to take legal guardianship of Tiana and he later created a suit for her similar to his Vulture suit so that she can use it when following her dreams.
 This led to her taking the name of Starling, though Tiana was unaware of her grandfather's criminal activities at the time.

+In the alternate future of Spider-Man: Reign 2, Tiana Toomes becomes the second wife of Miles Morales, bearing him children, Max and Charlotte, after the apparent death of Miles' first wife.
+Miles and Tiana elect not to raise Miles' former stepdaughter Kitty-Kat in favour of leaving her to be raised by Felicia Hardy.